alejo9am/ParaboLab/README.md

 # Features
 - Input initial velocity and angle.
+- Select the gravity value for the simulation.
 - Visualize the projectile's trajectory.
-- Calculate maximum distance and flight time.
+- Calculate maximum distance, flight time, and other projectile characteristics.